eduardopenedo/google_classroom_downloader/README.md

 ## Usage

-To get all stufs of your courses just open a command line in the root folder of the project and execute the command above, it will download all classes and activities of the courses you're at
+To get all stuffs just open a command line in the root folder of the project and execute the command above, it will download all classes and activities of the courses you're at

 ```
 python main.py
 ```